 Homed-IQ test kits do not have customer names or information on them for privacy reasons.
 This means in order to link your test to your account, you must activate the test using the unique 12-digit test code before mailing it to the lab.
 The laboratory cannot process your test results or send them to you unless your test is activated.

-How do I get treated if I test positive for these infections?
+How do I get treatment if I test positive?

 Your test results come with an explanation of the results as well as a downloadable laboratory report.
 This report can be taken to a GP to receive a prescription for treatment.

 For individuals in the Netherlands who have tested positive for chlamydia, our medical team can provide prescriptions for treatment if a visit to the doctor is not possible.
 In that case, our doctor will ask you by email to complete a questionnaire so that they can then send you a prescription to a pharmacy in your area.
 For treating other STIs, please contact a doctor.

 Why should I choose a laboratory STI test and not a rapid test?

 Homed-IQ’s STI tests offer the same laboratory-certified results you would receive if you had an STI test done through your GP or a sexual health clinic.
 Homed-IQ works with the same labs that provide tests for clinics, and strives to provide your results quickly and confidentially.
 STI rapid tests that are available at e.g. the drugstore are often not reliable and may result in a false negative or false positive result.